 Though you may not be aware of it, there is one thing you are probably doing on a daily basis that is very important to setting your career path.
 You do it every time you make a new friend, mingle at a party, or attend any social event.
 And no, it’s not just lining up your next date.
 You are networking, and it can greatly improve your chances of staying ahead of the curve in a very competitive job market.

 Here’s some food for thought: according to Harvard Business School, between 65% to 85% of all jobs are filled by someone who knows someone else.
-And since the vast majority of jobs are not advertised, having a good network and the skills to maintain it, can be essential in increasing your chances of making that curve work for you.
-Here are some tips on how to do just that.
+And since the vast majority of jobs are not advertised, having a good network and the skills to maintain it can be essential in increasing your chances of making that curve work for you.
+Here are some tips on how to network for success.

 Your Father’s Brother’s Nephew’s Cousin’s Roommate

 A recent survey of more than 1500 successful job hunters shows that 63% found new positions by tapping their networks of friends, family members, acquaintances, clubs and organizations.
 So, if your father’s brother’s nephew’s cousin’s roommate knows someone who’s hiring, that’s a contact.
 Your network will be a natural outgrowth of who you currently know, so start working with what you have.
 Your school might also have an alumni career network worth looking into.
 Another important part of networking is that it’s also about connecting with other networks.
 Connect those dots and see where they lead because it can be more powerful than you think.